rupertwh/bmplib/api.md

 int       bmpread_topdown(BMPHANDLE h)
 ```
 #### top-down / bottom-up
-`bmpread_topdown()` or the topdown value returned by `bmpread_dimensions()` is currently not relevant.
-While it does specify the original BMPs orientation, bmplib *always* returns the image top-down, regardless of how the BMP file is oriented.
-The value will become relevant as soon as bmplib supports line-by-line reading rather than always returning the whole image at once, as then the orientation will be whatever the BMP file is.
+`bmpread_topdown()` or the topdown value returned by `bmpread_dimensions()` is only relevant if you load the BMP file line-by-line.
+In line-by-line mode (using `bmpread_load_line()`), the image data is always delivered in the order it is in the BMP file.
+The topdown value will tell you if it's top-down or bottom-up.
+On the other hand, when the whole image is loaded at once (using `bmpread_load_image()`), bmplib will *always* return the image top-down, regardless of how the BMP file is oriented.
+The topdown value will still indicate the orientation of the original BMP.

 ### Required size for buffer to receive image: bmpread_buffersize():
 ```
 size_t    bmpread_buffersize(BMPHANDLE h)
 ```
-Returns the buffer size you have to allocate for the image data.
+Returns the buffer size you have to allocate for the whole image.

 ### bmpread_load_image()